It’s all about the coffee

 - Make your coffee.
 Use 3 times the amount of ground coffee you would usually use for one cup of coffee.
 Add 45 ml boiled water.
 Set aside.

-- Heat the cream, milk powder and milk in a pan with the vanilla pod until it almost boils - look out for lots of little bubbles.
+- Heat the cream and milk in a pan with the vanilla pod until it almost boils - look out for lots of little bubbles.

-- Meanwhile, mix the egg yolks and sugar together in a heat proof bowl.
+- Mix the egg yolks, sugar and hazelnuts (if using) together in a heat proof bowl.

-- Pour a little of the hot milk and cream mixture onto the egg yolks and sugar, mix and put back into the pan.
+- Pour a little of the hot milk and cream mixture onto the mixture mix and put back into the pan.
 Keep the bowl you used to mix the eggs and sugar, you'll put the custard back into the bowl

-- Bring it slowly to 85ºC mixing constantly in a figure of eight motion.
+- Bring it slowly to 81ºC mixing constantly in a figure of eight motion.

-- Immediately pour into the mixing bowl and place in the large bowl to cool.
+- Immediately pour into the mixing bowl and place the bowl into the large bowl of water to cool.
 Add the coffee.
 If you have time, chill in the fridge, you'll find the ice cream churns that much more quickly

 - Remove the vanilla pod and place in the frozen bowl and follow your ice cream maker instructions to churn.

 - When churned place in the freezer for as long as possible before you make the dessert, preferably overnight.